 I hope you enjoyed that quick spin through the city (to see it in HD you’ll need to watch it directly on Vimeo) Below are my quick impressions of the GF2:

 - Video output is generally very good, even in low light conditions as in my test.
-Colours are vibrant and well exposed with minimal noticeable noise.
+The colours are vibrant and well exposed with minimal noticeable noise.
 Even when shown on large HD displays the image still looks sharp and clear.

-- The internal stereo mic is much better than the mono microphones found on previous models.
+- The internal stereo mic is much better than the mono microphones found in previous models.
 Although you can’t connect an external mic there is a wind-cut filter to reduce unwanted background noise.

 - Since the 20mm F1.7 pancake lens doesn’t have OIS image stabilization you’ll need a stable platform to shoot on otherwise the output can appear quite shaky.
 I used an ever-versatile GorillaPod to attach the camera to the window of the tram above.

 - iMovie does not directly support importing the AVCHD (Advanced Video Coding High Definition) .MTS format so you will need to convert the raw footage using a transcoder like the wonderful Handbreak (free).
 For big files this can take hours and even on a relatively new MacBook Pro editing 1080i raw footage can be a tortuously slow process – I ended up down-encoding to 720p to make things more manageable.